hacker65536/myit/javascript/install_jq.md

 no
 ```

-this command to resolve this problem
+the command below to resolve this problem
 ```bash
 cd docs/
 bundle install